Skip to content

 Maria Montessori

-We aim to celebrate each child as an individual.
 If children need additional support, they are quickly identified and any barriers to learning worked upon.

 Reception children will be assessed in the first six weeks of starting school by their class teacher.
-Teachers will be able to get to know your child on a 1.1 basis and have fun together!
+Teachers will be able to get to know your child on a 1:1 basis and have fun together!
 Please see more information by clicking the link.

 https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1074327/2022_Information_for_parents_reception_baseline_assessment.pdf

-Communication and language is very important to us.
 Please support us by listening to and talking to your child as much as possible.
-Put down mobile phones and other technological equipment and talk about your day!
-Share books, look at pictures, make up your own stories and have a regular bedtime routine.
+Put down mobile phones and other technological equipment and talk about your day, share books, look at pictures, make up your own stories and have a regular bedtime routine without technology.

 We have been awarded the ICAN Accreditation for Early Talk.
 This award shows that we create communication rich environments and strive to improve the speech and communication skills of the children we work with.

-We recognise that parents are children’s first educators.
 Please help us by:

-• Share stories and sing songs.
+• Share stories and sing songs

-• Make sure your child has a good bedtime routine.
+• Make sure your child has a good bedtime routine

 We look forward to welcoming you to our school.